schongallam/makenetspace/README.md

  ESSID and PASSWORD    used for wireless interfaces.
 Attempts to join network
                        with wpa_supplicant only.

-makespace will create the namespace NETNS, move the physical interface DEVICE to that space, attempt to join the wireless network ESSID using password PASSWORD, then finally launch a root shell in that namespace.
+makenetspace will create the namespace NETNS, move the physical interface DEVICE to that space, attempt to join the wireless network ESSID using password PASSWORD, then finally launch a root shell in that namespace.